aarya-bhatia/infinite-maze/API.md

 ## Authentication

-- We are currently building a system for authentication.
+- We currently have a simple system for authentication.
 We have two forms: one for registering a new user and the other to login.
 Both forms have corresponding middleware routes to create/fetch users.
 We also initialise a Flask session to store the user id and the 'logged_in' variable so that we can display different kind of frontend for users.
+- Our middleware handles validation of data for the /login and /register forms.
+In particular we check for the following conditions:
+  - Login
+    - We check if all the form fields are filled
+    - We check if a user exists with the given username
+    - If not, we check if a user exists with email is equal to the given username
+    - If yes, we check if the passwords match, when hashed to md5
+    - On success, we login the user and save their data in our session
+  - Register:
+    - We check if all the form fields are filled
+    - We check if the username contains only alphanumeric and underscore
+    - We check if the email matches our predefined regex pattern
+    - We check if the password is longer than 3 characters
+    - We check if there is no user with the given username (They must be unique)
+    - Finally we create the account and save the session data.

 Login Form